Arizona Court of Appeals

 In Schultz v.
-Schultz, the Arizona Court of Appeals affirmed the family court’s decision to credit a litigant for direct payments of spousal maintenance.
+Schultz, a published opinion, the Arizona Court of Appeals affirmed the family court’s decision to credit a litigant for direct payments of spousal maintenance pursuant to A.R.S. § 25-510(G).

 When Father fell behind on his obligation, Mother field a petition for contempt.
 Mother alleged that Father owed $35,000 in unpaid spousal maintenance, based on the Clearinghouse’s payment history.
 Father asserted that he paid some of his obligation directly and he should be credited for direct payments not reflected in the Clearinghouse’s records.
 Father presented canceled checks to Mother totaling $18,210.
 Mother admitted receipt of these funds but argued that Father was not entitled to any credit pursuant to A.R.S. § 46-441(H), which states: “Payment of any money directly to an obligee or to a person other than the support payment Clearinghouse shall not be credited against the support obligation unless the direct payments were ordered by the court, or made pursuant to a written support agreement by the parties.”